ac2-warp/backgammonv/README.md

-# Backgomman - Angela version
+# Backgammon - Angela version

 This game is currently under development, built using Next.js and TailwindCSS.
 It remains a work in progress, and I plan to add more features over time.
 The initial goal was to understand the mathematics behind the game better, and ultimately, to create a version that I can enjoy playing with my girlfriend.
 Given her impressive skills, my ultimate objective is to develop an AI model that can provide a challenging opponent.